gianlucadelfino/2D_Physics_Engine_CUDA/README.md

 1. Galaxy Simulation
   - click and hold the left mouse button anywhere on screen and a (very massive) star will be temporarily added there.
-  - Use the buttons `MORE\LESS STARS` to increase\decrease the number of stars by 1024
+  - Use the buttons `MORE\LESS STARS` to increase\decrease the number of stars (by 1024 stars for CUDA or 128 on CPU)
-  - Use the button `SWITCH TO CPU\CUDA` to toggle the cpu\CUDA integration (CUDA integration is available only if an nVidia device is present)
+  - Use the button `SWITCH TO CPU\CUDA` to toggle the cpu\CUDA integration (CUDA integration is available only if an Nvidia device is present)

   ![cloth_simulation](/Docs/Simulino_2000_galaxy.gif?raw=true)